MiriNajme/PM4Moodle/TEST_DATASET.md

 To see how the extracted log enables analysis for Q1–Q5 (also presented in our [case study](METHODOLOGY_AND_CASE_STUDY.md#4-analysis-iteration) in a production environment), you should extract and analyze logs **separately for each analytical question**.
 This is because the complete OCEL 2.0 log and OC-DFG can be very large and difficult to interpret; extracting and visualizing the relevant subset for each question produces clearer, more actionable insights.

-***For example, suppose you want to answer the analytical questions for the course `DTO-HT24 - Digital Transformation in Organization` in the test dataset.
+***For example, suppose you want to answer the following analytical(Q1-Q4) and general(Q5) questions for the course `DTO-HT24 - Digital Transformation in Organization` in the test dataset.
 In the extraction interface, select this course from the “Select Courses” dropdown, then select the relevant modules and event types for the specific question you are investigating (see below for details).***

+- Q1: What learning paths do students typically follow when accessing educational materials, such as files, pages, and folders, throughout a course?
+- Q2: How do students submit (or resubmit) individual and group assignments during the course?
+- Q3: Do students who usually take the lead in submitting group assignments on behalf of the group tend to achieve higher final grades?
+- Q4: How is students' exam success related to their frequency of accessing course materials, such as files, pages, and folders?
+- Q5: How can OCEL 2.0 event logs be systematically extracted for Moodle’s most important standard modules?
 ---

 ### Q1 & Q4: Learning Paths and Resource Access vs. Exam Success